Joe-McCann/cs-241-hugo-notes/content/course/numberTheory/Sections/bezoutLemma.md

 > **Theorem**: Let $\gcd(n,a)=1$ and $n|ab$.
 Then $n|b$

 [^1]: Term mathematicians use to describe the idea that we have clean ways of doing and describing things
+[^2]: Shuffling the terms is considered the same product